 Reasonable accommodations mean an adjustment or modification of the standard testing conditions that ameliorates the impact of the Applicant’s disability without doing any of the following: (1) Fundamentally altering the nature of the examination or the Board’s ability to determine through the Bar Examination whether the Applicant possesses the essential skills and aptitudes that the Supreme Court of Georgia and the Board have determined are appropriate to require for Admission to the Practice of Law in Georgia, (2) Imposing an undue burden on the Board, (3) Compromising the security of the Bar Examination, or (4) Compromising the integrity, the reliability, or the validity of the Bar Examination.

 INITIAL PETITION FOR TESTING ACCOMMODATIONS

 A request for testing accommodations shall be on forms prescribed by the Board and shall consist of all of the following.
-The REQUIRED FORMS are included on the following pages.
 You may print and copy the forms as many times as necessary.

 - Petition for Testing Accommodations - FORM A (Must be completed by the Applicant).

 - Certificate of Medical/Psychological Authority - FORM B (Must be completed by a Physician, Psychologist or Professional licensed to diagnose and treat your disability).

 NOTE: Your petition for accommodations WILL NOT be considered if FORM B is not completed by provider and returned to the Office of Bar Admissions by the posted deadline.
 Please note that the reviewing consultant requires recent testing and/or evaluations to be submitted with Form B–typically within the past 5 years with regard to attention/learning/psychological disabilities and within the past 1 year with regard to physical/visual/hearing disabilities.